getredash/website/user-guide/queries/writing_queries.md

 **Please note that you'll need to re-execute the query with the newly set parameter to get the desires results.**

+While parameters work in dashboards, they won't work when embedding visualizations outside of Redash.

 ## How to Add a Filter to a Query? {#query_filters}

 It is possible to have filters for query results and visualizations.
 Thanks to filters, you can restrain the result to a certain or multiple values.
 Filters are enabled by following a naming convention for columns.